vrchatapi/vrchatapi.github.io/docs/SecretWorlds.md

 # Sercret Worlds

-While creating the API I found some off worlds and maps.
+While documenting the API I found some worlds that are not normally accesible.....

 ## Public Ban